-\begin{example} As shown in Figure~\ref{fig:toy_example}(b),in shopping networks, we extract relationships of co-comment actions (two users comment on the same item) and get the sub-network in the co-comment view.
-In Figure~\ref{fig:toy_example}(c), there exists a link between the pairs of node 1 and node 2, node 1 and node 3, node 2 and node 3 because all these user pairs comment on the same item. \end{example}
+\begin{example} As shown in Figure~\ref{fig:toy_example}(b), in shopping networks, we extract relationships of co-comment actions (two users comment on the same item) and get the sub-network in the co-comment view.
+In Figure~\ref{fig:toy_example}(c), there exist links between the pairs of node 1 and node 2, node 1 and node 3, node 2 and node 3 because all these user pairs {make comments} on the same item. \end{example}

 In Definition \ref{def:two}, we can get the relationship adjacency matrices $\{\mathbf{A}^{(\varphi_k)}\}_{k=1}^{K}$ among users in $K$ views and the attribute matrix $\mathbf{X}$.
 In anomaly detection tasks, we aim to find out the anomalous users (nodes) in networks.
-Therefore, we use $\mathcal{V}$ to replace the notation user set $\mathcal{V}_u$ we can also use the adjacency matrix $\mathbf{A}^{(\varphi_k)}$ between users in $K$ views to represent the relationships between users in subsequent sections.
-The problem that this article will solve is:
+Therefore, we use $\mathcal{V}$ to replace the notation user set $\mathcal{V}_u$.
+We can also use the adjacency matrix $\mathbf{A}^{(\varphi_k)}$ {among} users in $K$ views to represent the relationships {among} users in subsequent sections.

 \begin{problem}